-- 2. (1) Subject to subsections (2) and (3) and section 4, no person may? - (a) intentionally and without the knowledge or permission of the dispatcher intercept a communication which has been or is being or is intended to be transmitted by telephone or in any other manner over a telecommunications system; or - (b) intentionally monitor any communication by means of a monitoring device so as to gather confidential information concerning any person, body or organization. - (2) Any person may monitor any communication by means of a monitoring device where? - (a) such person is a party to that communication; or - (b) one of the parties to the communication has consented to such monitoring. - (3) Any person who is a party to a communication may, in the course of the carrying on of any business and without the knowledge or permission of the other party to that communication? - (a) intercept the communication which has been or is being or is intended to be transmitted by telephone or in any other manner over a telecommunications system; or - (b) monitor the communication by means of a monitoring device, for the purpose of monitoring or keeping a record of?
+- 2. (1) Subject to subsections (2) and (3) and section 4, no person may- - (a) intentionally and without the knowledge or permission of the dispatcher intercept a communication which has been or is being or is intended to be transmitted by telephone or in any other manner over a telecommunications 45 - (b) intentionally monitor any communication by means of a monitoring device so as to gather confidential information concerning any person, body or organisation. - (2) Any person may monitor any communication by means of a monitoring device 50 where- - (a) such person is a party to that communication; or - (b) one of the parties to the communication has consented to such monitoring. - (3) Any person who is a party to a communication may, in the course of the carrying on of any business and without the knowledge or permission of the other party to that 55 communicationfor the purpose of monitoring or keeping a record of communications-

+- (a) intercept the communication which has been or is being or is intended to be transmitted by telephone or in any other manner over a telecommunications system; or - (b) monitor the communication by means of a monitoring device,

-- (i) any communications by means of which transactions are entered into in the course of that business; or - (ii) any other communications relating to that business or taking place in the course of its being carried on.
+- (i) in respect of transactions entered into in the course of that business; or - (ii) relating to that business.